oddbird/oddleventy/content/learn/courses/anchor-positioning.md

 multiple weeks.

-This email course is designed to complement other learning methods, to give you repetition so the concepts move from short to long term memory.
+This email course is designed to complement other learning methods, to give you repetition so the concepts move from short-term to long-term memory.
 You will benefit from having an understanding of the capabilities of the tool before you need to use it, so you can quickly identify where it will be useful.